Cyriaque Lamar

 “I could’ve been, had the impulse arose.”

 “I have no complaints with my lot,” said Lina.
-“But I sometimes imagine what it’d be like to be a ziggurat, and outside.”
+“But I sometimes imagine what it’d be like to be a ziggurat, outside.”

 “What’s a ziggurat?”